v-filip/wordpress-install/README.md

 Enjoy!

+20.12.2021 update: Adding the ability to generate SSL/TLS cert in order to force Wordpress to use HTTPS.
+Cert is completely free of charge.
+Thanks LetsEncrypt ;)

 Tested on: Debian 10 and Ubuntu 20.04

-If you're behind a firewall, make sure to expose incoming port 80 (or 443 in case that you want to install the ssl cert)
+If you're behind a firewall, make sure to expose incoming port 80 and 443 should you choose to use HTTPS.

+20.12.2021 update: Adding the ability to generate SSL/TLS cert in order to force Wordpress to use HTTPS.
+Cert is completely free of charge.
+Thanks LetsEncrypt ;)

+Prerequisites:
+- You own a domain
+- You point a DNS A record to your server's IP address (This can be done through your domain provider's website - procedure will differ depending on your provider but its fairly simple)
+- Make sure that your domain is added to Wordpress' Settings under general tab.